rubybeamer/rbbeamer/README.md

                --help, -x:   Show all options (this page)

+### Config-directory
+During startup rbbeamer tries to find config-dir (Linux: `~/.rbbeamer`).
+If it doesn't exist, it will be created.
+You can save some files used by a myjority of your presentations in this dir (i.e. logo-files, bibtex-sources). rbbeamer tries to find this files in this dir, if you didn't specify another directory.
+In my case, I store my bibtex-sourcefile with all entries I usually cite from in this dir.
+So I don't have to bother with copies of this file in different directories.

-### .rbbeamer.conf
+### rbbeamer.conf
 Nearly all options regarding rbbeamer can be specified in command-line.
 But most times you don' t change your options.
 So ist is easier to use a config-file to save them.
 During startup rbbeamer sets all options to default values.
-If it finds .rbbeamer.conf, options are overriden by those specified in config-file.
+If it finds rbbeamer.conf, options are overriden by those specified in config-file.
 If you also specified options in command-line, these values will override the former ones.

-To create your config-file, just specify all options needed for your work and add `--writeconfigfile (or -w)`. rbbeamer will then create a config (Linux: `~/.rbbeamer.conf`) to save all options within.
+To create your config-file, just specify all options needed for your work and add `--writeconfigfile (or -w)`. rbbeamer will then create a config (Linux: `~/.rbbeamer/rbbeamer.conf`) to save all options within.
 Next time just start rbbeamer and specify your .rbt-file.
 Thats it.
 You can edit your config-file with any editor.

     handout = false
     pdf = true